 Court Records are public records.
 Court Records include a case file that contains a docket sheet and all of the documents and filings filed in your court case.
 You are able to access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the Pickaway County Clerk of Court in the county where the case was filed.

 Each and every state maintains a record of someone’s criminal history.
 These online databases are linked together and you can track criminal histories from another state.
 You can go to courthouse and inquire, or check online.
-You must know which county the crime occured in, and in the event that it was in a totally different state, you may have to pay for a more intensive search.
+You must know which county the crime occurred in, and in the event that it was in a totally different state, you may have to pay for a more intensive search.

 When you look up someone’s criminal record you are able to get a listing of all the arrests, charges, or convictions for any crimes they may have committed, which could include: